South African Official Fees for Patents and Designs to Increase

 We expect that most patent and design applicants, including universities, will be considered corporate entities.

 In South Africa it is possible to bulk-pay renewal fees for the entire life of the patent or design.
 This can also be done while the application is still pending.

-South African patent and design proprietors may therefore wish to bulk-pay all remaining renewal fees for the life of the relevant patents or designs before the new fees become effective on 1 July 2019.
+South African patent and design proprietors may therefore wish to bulk-pay all remaining renewal fees for the life of the relevant patents or designs before the new fees become effective.

 Please contact us or your usual Von Seidels contact should you be interested in this option.